Joe + Belle: Plot

-In order to move the body they attempt to steal a car.
-Belle sexually propositions a man with a car who follows her into an alley where she knocks him out and steals his car keys.
-Discovering that neither of the girls can drive they leave the car and head back to the apartment.
+In order to move the body, Belle sexually propositions a man with a car who follows her into an alley where she knocks him out and steals his car keys.
+Discovering that neither of the women can drive they leave the car and head back to the apartment.
 They wrap the body in blankets and then Joe calls Abigail and asks to borrow her van.
 Initially agreeing to help move the body, Abigail becomes distressed when she realizes that it is Matan wrapped in the blankets.
-After dumping the body in a river Joe and Belle talk about ex lovers and Joe finds out Belle is a Lesbian.
+After dumping the body in a river, Joe and Belle talk about ex-lovers and Joe finds out Belle is a lesbian.
 The three girls then go to a nearby club and Abigail leaves to phone corrupt police officer Tzedek (Ra'anan Hefetz) and tells him Joe and Belle killed Matan.
 Joe and Belle panic when they see flashing police lights outside, slip out of the club and hide in a local hotel room.
 After confirming their feelings for each other they begin to kiss when police officer Assi (Nitai Gvirtz) knocks on their door.
 Initially investigating another crime as he is about to leave he gets notified of Matan's murder over the police radio and Belle hits him over the head with the hotel phone and handcuffs him to the bathtub.

 Joe and Belle get on a bus and phone Abigail to let her know they are going to Eilat.
 Abigail, Tzedek and female police officer Shlomtsi (Noa Provisor) head to Eilat to arrest Joe and Belle.
 After the phone call Joe becomes suspicious of Abigail and they get off the bus and head to Sderot, a city that is an ongoing target of Qassam rocket attacks.
 After playfully running around Sderot a warning siren for qassam rocket attacks sounds and they hide out in a public bathroom.
 Whilst hiding out they have sex for the first time.
 Afterwards they go to a cafe to eat and they meet Yoni (Shalev Gelber) who is trying to buy drugs.
 Joe decides to quit being a drug dealer and gives all the drugs she has to Yoni for free.
 Shlomtsi and Tzedek who are still waiting in Eilat begin to suspect Abigail.
 They arrest her for the murder based on the evidence of blood in her van, her sheets were used to wrap the body and the threatening answer machine message.
 Joe and Belle rent an apartment and go to a local open mic night were Joe sings a song for Belle.
-The film ends with Joe and Belle, who are no longer being chased by police for murder, happily living in Sderot together, despite the constant rocket attacks.
+The film ends with Joe and Belle happily living in Sderot together, despite the constant rocket attacks.